Figurehead (object): Decline in use

 Figureheads as such died out with the military sailing ship.
 In addition the vogue for ram bows meant that there was no obvious place to mount one on battleships.
 An exception was HMS Rodney which was the last British battleship to carry a figurehead.
 Smaller ships of the Royal Navy continued to carry them.
 The last example may well have been the sloop HMS Cadmus launched in 1903.
+Her sister ship Espiegle was the last to sport a figurehead until her breaking up in 1923.

 Early steamships sometimes had gilt scroll-work and coats-of-arms at their bows.
 This practice lasted up until about World War I. The 1910 German liner SS Imperator originally sported a large bronze figurehead of an eagle (the Imperial German symbol) standing on a globe.
 The few extra feet of length added by the figurehead made Imperator the longest ship in the world at the time of her launch.

 It is still common practise for warships to carry ships' badges, large plaques mounted on the superstructure with a unique design relating to the ship's name or role.
 For example, Type 42 destroyers of the Royal Navy, which are named after British cities, carry badges depicting the coat of arms of their namesake.

-On smaller vessels, the billethead might be substituted.
+On smaller vessels, a billethead might be substituted.
 This was a smaller, nonfigural carving, most often a curl of foliage.